Math0424/Math0424/README.md

 I'm just a programmer who enjoys coding

-If you want to reach out to me you can contact me here or preferably through Discord (@RealMath).
+You can contact me here
+or preferably through Discord (@RealMath).

 <div id="badges">